 Many common plants naturally resist fire and can even slow its spread.
-In general, irrigated and well-maintained leafy plants absorb heat and then burn slowly.
+In general, irrigated and well-maintained leafy plants resist embers, absorb heat, and then burn slowly.
 Avoid any masses of plants that accumulate dead branches and twigs or plants that produce oils, resins, waxes or terpenes (i.e. junipers).
 Replace bare spaces and weed patches near your home with ground covers, turf, perennial flower beds, vegetable gardens, fire resistant clump grasses, and mulches.
 Lawns and mowed meadows are examples of the most excellent defensible “Clean, Green and Lean” landscape spaces.

 Mulches help reduce erosion and dust, conserve moisture, improve air quality, improve the vigor of plants, and reduce weed growth.
 Mulch can be organic compost, bark chips, shredded leaves, or lawn clippings (the best for forest plant health); or it can be mineral gravel, rock, or decomposed granite.
 Avoid using a thick layer of pine needles unless it is thoroughly composted.
 Wood-chip mulch will be rapidly colonized by saprophytic fungi, especially if occasionally irrigated, and thoroughly after a winter and the abundant and ubiquitous fungal mycelium aids in substantially decreasing wood-chip combustibility.
+The Importance of Mulch.

-Villager Nursery has compiled this list of fire resistive plants that should be considered when landscaping.
+Villager Nursery has compiled a list of fire resistive plants that should be considered when landscaping.
 We have gleaned only the hardiest species and appropriate comments (for Truckee) from lists by fire departments, departments of forestry and from fire management and prevention agencies ALL around the northern hemisphere.